-The Output Combiner Board is located nearest the Output Filter It consists of a micro-strip transmission line that combines the output power from the four power amplifier modules so that ultimately, all the power comes together at one common point junction.
-Here the currents and voltages of all four power amplifier modules are in phase and producing equal RF output power.
+The Output Combiner Board is located nearest the Output Filter It consists of a micro-strip transmission line that combines the output power from the four amplifiers (two modules) so that ultimately, all the power comes together at one common point junction.
+Here the currents and voltages of all four power amplifiers are in phase and producing equal RF output power.
 From this common point junction, the Output Combiner Board uses a second quarter-wave transformer to convert the output power to the 50-ohm impedance needed at the output of the unit.